A Wearable Ritual for Emotional Hygiene: Finding Your Center

 You snap at your partner over something minor.
 You cry at a commercial.
 A work email ruins your entire day.
 Your emotions feel like they're driving the car while you're helplessly strapped in the passenger seat, screaming "SLOW DOWN!" to no avail.

-This guide explains what emotional regulation actually is, why some people struggle more than others, and how a simple transdermal patch can help you find the emotional stability you've been missing.
+This guide explains what emotional regulation actually is, why some people find it harder than others, and how a wearable ritual might fit into a wider emotional-hygiene routine.

 What Is Emotional Regulation (and Why Is It So Hard)?